New Bochner type theorems: Introduction

-A famous theorem of Bochner asserts that the isometry group of a compact manifold with negative Ricci curvature is finite (page 191 in \cite{P}).
-Theorem \ref{main} shows that a compact $4n$-dimensional spin Riemannian manifold with nonzero elliptic genera and satisfying the curvature assumptions in Theorem \ref{main} must have finite isometry group.
-Hence Theorem \ref{main} can be also viewed as an extension of Bochner's theorem.
+A classical theorem of Bochner asserts that the isometry group of a compact Riemannian manifold with negative Ricci curvature is finite \cite{Boc}.
+In this paper we give several extensions of Bochner's theorem by allowing ``small" positive Ricci curvature.
+Our first result is the following:

-\begin{exm} Let $M^4=S^1 \times X^3$, where $X^3$ is a co-compact quotient of the three dimensional Heisenberg group. $M^4$ admits a sequence of Riemannian metrics $g_i$ with infinite isometry group and the absolute value of its sectional curvature $\leq \frac{1}{i}$ and diameter $\leq 1$ (\cite{Gr}).
-Then for any $p>2, \lambda_1, \lambda_2 >0$, there exists some large $i$ such that $(M^4, g_i)$ satisfies the curvature assumptions in Theorem \ref{main}.
-However, $g_i$ does not have nonpositive Ricci curvature. \end{exm}

-The geometry and topology of Riemannian manifolds with bounded diameter and certain curvature bound (sectional or Ricci curvature) have been studied extensively since 1980's.
-See for example \cite{CC0, CC1, CC2,CC3, CGr, CGr2, FY91, FY92, Gr, KL, KPT, KW, Ya1, Ya2}.
-Integral curvature bounds have recently been discovered in various geometric situations, such as the $L^2$ bound of the curvature tensor for noncollapsed manifolds with bounded Ricci curvature, and the (almost) $L^4$ bound of the Ricci curvature for the K\"ahler-Ricci flow as well as the (real) Ricci flow (under certain conditions) \cite{Ba, BaZ, CN, JN, Si, TiZ, TiZ2}.
-See also \cite{KL} for related work on almost Ricci flat manifolds under certain integral bound of the Riemannian curvature tensor.
-As the Riemannian curvature tensor is determined by sectional curvature, Theorem \ref{main} implies the following \begin{cor} Given $n\in \mathbb{N}$ and positive number $\lambda$, there exists some $\epsilon=\epsilon(n, \lambda)>0$ such that if a compact $4n$-dimensional spin Rimannian manifold $(M, g)$ satisfies $Ric(g) \leq \epsilon$, $diam(g) \leq 1$, sectional curvature $\geq -\lambda$ and has infinite isometry group, then the elliptic genera of $M$ vanish. \end{cor}

-A similar curvature assumption as in Corollary \ref{mm} was studied in \cite{FY91}, where the authors showed that given $n\in \mathbb{N}$ and positive number $\lambda$, there exists some $\epsilon=\epsilon(n, \lambda)>0$ such that if a compact $n$-dimensional Rimannian manifold $(M, g)$ has diameter $\leq 1$ and $-\lambda \leq $ sectional curvature $\leq \epsilon$, then the universal covering of $M$ is diffeomorphic to $\mathbb{R}^n$.
-In particular, this gives an affirmative answer to a conjecture of Gromov \cite{Gr1}.

-As the first elliptic genus $Ell_1(M)$ degenerates to the signature of $M$ (see the following review of elliptic genera for details), Theorem \ref{main} implies the following interesting vanishing theorem for signature. \begin{cor} Under the assumptions in Theorem \ref{main} or Corollary \ref{mm}, the signature of $M$ vanishes. \end{cor}
+\begin{thm} Let $M$ be a compact $2n$-dimensional complex manifold with nonzero holomorphic Euler number.
+Then given a positive number $\lambda_1$, there exists some $\epsilon=\epsilon(n, \lambda_1)>0$ such that the isometry group of any K\"ahler metric $g$ on $M$ is finite provided that